Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_management.rst

 The Mesh panel lists the UV Texture maps created for this mesh, and allows you to create New ones as placeholders for future unwrapping operations.

-Click the *+* button to add a new UV texture, and the *-* to delete an existing one}}.
+Click the *+* button to add a new UV texture, and the *-* to delete an existing one.
 Deleting a UV Map for the mesh destroys all work done in all unwrapping associated the mesh.
-Click with care.
-You've been warned.

 Each map has a selector button.
 Click the camera icon to enable that UV texture for rendering.
 You can change the name by selecting one and changing the text in the *Name* box.